Bang! Crash! Wallop! Throbbing music and flashing lights. People stomping, clapping and shouting.

 I wasn’t at the movies.
-Nor at a concert.
-Nor even a nightclub.
+Not at a concert.
+No, not even a nightclub.

 I was at the cricket.
-Namely the T20 womens’ cricket game between Australia and England.
+The T20 womens’ cricket game between Australia and England.
 To decide the Ashes!
 Which we won.

 Heat, light and smoke!
 And the cricket!
 Balls hit at speed.
 Stumps scattered.
 Wickets falling.
 Fours and sixes!
 Catches held and spilled.

 For me, everything was happening too quickly.
 I was losing sight of the real game being played.

 As marketed and frequently played, cricket, especially in the shorter formats appears to be a game of total firepower.

 Any finesse and timing is rarely shown.
 Such attributes surely belong to a more sedate sport.
 Perhaps Olympic Curling.

 Or the Australia versus England Women’s Test the previous weekend.